Meet The Blue dragon team

 She has had a lifelong passion for the resilience and beauty of the natural world and the fundamental ways that it informs and constitutes health in the human body and experience of life.
 She spent many years studying the Chinese arts of tai chi, chi qong and kung fu and her embodied knowledge of these practical tools inform and guide her treatments and understanding of the body and its relationship with energy and movement.

-She is excited to be a new member of our body work team at Blue Dragon and welcomes you to ask questions and explore the possibilities for healing body, mind and spirit with acupuncture and and exploration of the 5 elements.
+She welcomes you to ask questions and explore the possibilities for healing body, mind and spirit with acupuncture and exploration of the 5 elements.

 Jade Alicandro Mace

 Jade Alicandro Mace practices community and clinical herbalism in the rolling hills of western Massachusetts.
-She started studying herbs formally in 2005- coming from a background in botany- and has been intertwined with them ever since.
-She has a background rich in Chinese Medicine, Ayurveda and Western Herbalism in the Vitalist and Wise Woman Traditions, and brings this diversity and breadth of knowledge to her teaching and clinical practice.
+Starting a foundation in botany, Jade began her formal herb studies in 2005.
+She has a varied background, rich in Chinese Medicine, Ayurveda and Western Herbalism in the Vitalist and Wise Woman Traditions, and brings this diversity and breadth of knowledge to her teaching and clinical practice.
 Her work as an herbalist revolves around self and community empowerment, equal access, community resilience, promoting local and plant-based healthcare, and the sharing and spreading of herbal knowledge.

 Jade has completed a 2 year training in Clinical Herbalism at Clearpath School of Herbal Studies, and is also a graduate of Blazing Star Herbal School, The Gaia School of Healing & Earth Education, the Northeast School of Botanical Medicine, FEAST Permaculture Design Certification, and the Goldthread Apothecary Clinical Herbalism 200 hr Training.
 She has also completed advanced clinical training and a clinical mentorship at the Commonwealth Center for Holistic Herbalism.
 She holds a B.S. in Plant Biology and a B.S in Wildlife Conservation from the University of Massachusetts, Amherst.